Do you have additional questions? Please contact us.

 Participants are eligible for grants to support their ongoing pilot work.
 Participants can also receive ongoing support to continue piloting following the workshops.

 - The pre-work for Design Fellowship will take participants approximately 3-4 hours prior to the first workshop.

-- The four workshops will be full-day experiences (most likely virtual in the fall)
+- The four workshops will be full-day experiences.
+These will remain virtual until public health recommendations change.